 The reviews online of Designlab are mixed, but skewed towards positive.
 They are on SwitchUp’s list of best bootcamps.
 On CourseReport, students found the curriculum and the instructors helpful, but felt that program could have offered more job-seeking guidance.
 Students who reviewed Designlab on Career Karma felt that they learned a lot, but warned it was a “a rigorous program.”

 Many students thought that Design 101 was a great introductory course.
 One grad reports that Design 101 was “quite good for the price.”

-On SwitchUp, people found that UX Academy was good for learning the skills to jumpstart a career in design, though some expressed concerns about the Designlab’s job hunting resources, which they did not feel werewas adequate.
-People generally found the curriculum and mentorship to be helpful, with one grad noting that their mentor “really opened my eyes to how I needed to completely change my approach to design.”
+On SwitchUp, people found that UX Academy was good for learning the skills to jumpstart a career in design.
+Although, some expressed concerns about the Designlab’s job hunting resources, which they did not feel were adequate.
+People generally found the curriculum and mentorship to be helpful.
+One grad noted that their mentor “really opened my eyes to how I needed to completely change my approach to design.”

 Alternatives to Designlab

 There are a number of alternative bootcamps and online resources that can help aspiring product and user experience designers, if they choose not to enroll in Designlab.

 - Students interested in taking online self-guided or instructor-led product design courses can check out DesignerUp.
 Learn more about DesignerUp in our review.

 - HackDesign sends weekly design lessons right to your inbox for free.
 This service can be beneficial for product designers at any stage.